Vauxhall Pleasure Gardens

 Growing competition from early music halls and other public entertainments caused the proprietors to become increasingly innovative and offer a wider range of attractions, such as lion tamers and tightrope walkers.
-They were particularly famous for balloon ascents:- see 1849 engraving, above.
+They were particularly famous for balloon ascents:- see the 1849 engraving, above.
 Here is the story of the most famous flight:

 It was not particularly easy to get to Vauxhall - at least until Vauxhall Station was opened in 1848 mainly to service the gardens.
 The nearest Thames bridge was the often very congested London Bridge.
 But there were many boatmen willing to ferry passengers across and along the river, which was much slower moving than now.
 Click here for more information about the history of the River Thames.

 This 1859 drawing shows Vauxhall in the year that the Gardens finally closed.

 There were numerous other pleasure gardens in London, including at Marble Hill on the river near Twickenham and Cuper's Gardens (aka Cupid's Gardens) down river opposite Somerset House.